 This case is an appropriate one to review, for several reasons.
 First, the issues were preserved in the lower courts.
-Mr. McLain recognized Ruth foreclosed his argument in the district court, maintaining his objection and preserving the issue for appeal.
-Mr. McLain disputed this provision and discussed various circuits' approaches in his briefs before the Seventh Circuit.
+Mr. Sisk recognized Ruth foreclosed his argument in the district court, maintaining his objection and preserving the issue for appeal.
+Mr. Sisk disputed this provision and discussed various circuits' approaches in his briefs before the Seventh Circuit.

-Second, there is no chance that the case will become moot.
-Mr. McLain's Guidelines must be accurately calculated at the time of sentencing.
+Second, Mr. Sisk's Guidelines must be accurately calculated at the time of sentencing.
 Gall, 552 U.S. at 49.
-The government, the district court, and Mr. McLain all depend on those Guidelines to frame the resentencing.
+The government, the district court, and Mr. Sisk all depend on those Guidelines to frame the resentencing.

-4 The number is even higher when accounting for the fact that essentially the same language of § 4B1.2(b) also appears in Application Note 2 to U.S.S.G. § 2L1.2, defining "drug trafficking offenses," which enhances immigration sentences.
-See U.S.S.G §§ 2L1.2(b)(2)(E) and (3)(E).
-The U.S.S.G. § 4B1.2(b) definition of "controlled substance" also determines the applicable guideline range for some supervised release violations, driving the number even higher.
-See U.S.S.G. §§ 7B1.1(a)(1) and 7B1.4.

 Third, the issues here are purely legal questions.
 The facts of the case are not in dispute.
 The overbreadth of Indiana's statute is straightforward on the face of the State statute and the CSA.
 The Seventh Circuit's opinion recognized as much.
 Pet.
 App.
+1a-2a.
+The split is not due to offenses," which enhances immigration sentences.
+See U.S.S.G §§ 2L1.2(b)(2)(E) and (3)(E).
+The U.S.S.G. § 4B1.2(b) definition of "controlled substance" also determines the applicable guideline range for some supervised release violations, driving the number even higher.
+See U.S.S.G. §§ 7B1.1(a)(1) and 7B1.4.

-2a.
-The split is not due to nuanced (or even any) factual differences.
+nuanced (or even any) factual differences.
 It is just that the various circuit courts take competing approaches to defining "controlled substance" in U.S.S.G. § 4B1.2(b).